 Carpet should be steam cleaned regularly, approximately every twelve to eighteen months depending on the usage and carpet colour.
 Even though light and dark colours attract the same dirt and grit, light colours tend to show soiling earlier.

-Steam cleaning should always be performed by a reputable professional steam cleaner.
+Steam cleaning should always be performed by a reputable professional with the appropriate accreditations.

-Steam cleaning when carried out should be in accordance with Australian and New Zealand carpet cleaning and maintenance standard AS/NZ 3733.
+When steam cleaning is carried out should be in accordance with Australian and New Zealand carpet cleaning and maintenance standard AS/NZ 3733.
 Reputable cleaners are aware of and abide by this standard.

 Shampooing, do-it-yourself steam cleaning or dry cleaning of carpets is not recommended, and while most carpets have stain resistance to improve your ability to clean up stains, they do not completely prevent all stains.